mvanvleet/workflow-for-force-fields/README.md

 3. Submit all SAPT, CCSD(T), and ISA calculations to relevant locations.
 At the time of this writing, SAPT and CCSD(T) calculations should preferably be run on HCTC (Condor).
-ISA and dispersion calculations should be run on Phoenix using Camcasp 5.8.
+ISA and DMA-pol calculations should be run on Phoenix using Camcasp 5.8.
 Copy all output files back to Pople.

 4. Workup the results of the SAPT and ISA calculations by running the